 Basin Current Issues Habitat degradation-Due to increased population, the hinterland is dependent on the lake - overexploitation and pollution alike have become a major challenge.
 Within the basin, increased development activities, occasioned by population pressure and associated with greater urbanization, industrialization, intensified agriculture, over grazing, deforestation, wetlands destruction, sand harvesting, soil erosion and greater use of agrochemicals, lead to discharge of nutrients and other wastes generated causing changes in the lake ecosystem.
-Massive algal blooms have developed, water borne diseases increased in frequency and water hyacinth started choking important waterways and docking beaches. • Lack of routine monitoring/observation: Isolated studies had been done but deterioration in the lakes' water quality had not been adequately established and quantified.
+Massive algal blooms have developed, water borne diseases increased in frequency and water hyacinth started choking important waterways and docking beaches.
+Lack of routine monitoring/observation: Isolated studies had been done but deterioration in the lakes' water quality had not been adequately established and quantified.
 There had been no established water quality criteria on biological, physical and chemical aspects for the improvement of the water quality.
 Data collection network had been inadequate and decreasing.
 There had been lack of information on the levels of pollution from diffuse sources and urban surface run off e.g., residual agro-chemicals and pollutants from Urban Surface run off.
 Holistic ecosystem management approach was not possible based on the limited data available and the capacity of the region to provide the necessary information.
 Inadequate Capacity: there was inadequate capacity in terms of collaboration and equipment, which could be used for field monitoring and laboratory analytical requirements.
-Requirements funding for operating the existing manifering networks were always monitoring and laboratory analytical requirements.
-Recurrent funding for operating the existing monitoring networks were always insufficient and field installations were not maintained.
+Recurrent funding for operating the existing monitoring networks were always in the could be used for field installating the country and field installating was a set as interior of the country and the c insufficient and field installations were not maintained.
 Conceptual model: Despite attempts to develop Water Quality models, no models have been developed, calibrated or validated for the Lake to guide ecosystem management and to explore options for restoration.
 Human-Wildlife conflicts-Due to the increase in population and an expansion of land uses like agriculture that has encroached into the riparian land surrounding the lake, wildlife like hippopotamus and crocodiles have increasingly come into closer proximity, leading to deaths of both the wildlife and the local residents.
-Toxic effects- This is contributed by the disposal improper disposal of urban waste directly into the lake, pollution from agro- chemicals, and economic activities like lake-side car washing especially near urban centers.
+Toxic effects-This is contributed by the disposal improper disposal of urban waste directly into the lake, pollution from agrochemicals, and economic activities like lake-side car washing especially near urban centres.
 Extreme Weather Fluctuations - climate variability is expected in the long-term to cause cycles of excess rainfall interspersed with drought in the basin.
 This is expected to exacerbate the fluctuations in the lake levels, triggering displacement of the locals who depend on the lake.
-In the short term, sudden and violent water spouts are known to capsize boats, leading to the deaths of the locals. • Pathogens and toxins affecting human health - due to an explosion in population growth adjacent to the lake, poor urban infrastructure has led to poor sanitation, promoting harmful pathogens which cause maladies like cholera outbreaks Source: (St
+In the short term, sudden and violent water spouts are known to capsize boats, leading to the deaths of the locals.
+Pathogens and toxins affecting human health - due to an explosion in population growth adjacent to the lake, poor urban infrastructure has led to poor sanitation, promoting harmful pathogens which cause maladies like cholera outbreaks Source: (SGS 2010)